Send the link below via email or IMCopy

 The History of Special Education

-IDEA: Individuals with Disabilities Education Act (formally EAHCA) 2004
+IDEA: Individuals with Disabilities Education Act (reamendment to EAHCA) 2004

 Guaranteed the Following 6 Protections: